mariacer/cl_in_rnns/README.md

-# Continual Learning in Recurrent Neural Networks with Hypernetworks
+# Continual Learning in Recurrent Neural Networks

 A continual learning approach for recurrent neural networks that has the flexibility to learn a dedicated set of parameters, fine-tuned for every task, that doesn't require an increase in the number of trainable weights and is robust against catastrophic forgetting.